spray/spray/docs/introduction.rst

   A low-level, low-overhead, high-performance HTTP server and client built on top of :ref:`spray-io`.

 :ref:`spray-client`
-  An HTTP client providing a higher-level interface than the low-level :ref:`spray-can` ``HttpClient``, which it builds on.
+  An HTTP client providing a higher-level interface than the low-level :ref:`spray-can` :ref:`HttpClient`, which it builds on.

 :ref:`spray-http`